Methodology

 Codes issued

-‘Codes issued’ counts the number of successful applications made between 2nd January 2024 and 31st March 2024 (inclusively) by parents/carers of children aged two at 1st April 2024.
-Applications were successful when a parent/carer (and partner where applicable) met the defined income eligibility criteria.
+An application is made by a parent/carer (and partner where applicable), and successful when they have met the defined income eligibility criteria.
 If a parent/carer is eligible, they are given an eligibility code which they then take to their chosen childcare provider to access the offer.

-This means that the number of children eligible for funded childcare will increase through the academic year as more children reach an eligible age.
 By full rollout (September 2025) children will be eligible for the full 30 hours entitlement from the term after they turn nine months until they reach compulsory school age, the term following their fifth birthday.

 Codes validated